jquery/testswarm/README.md

    Now make sure that php-fpm is running: `/etc/init.d/php-fpm status`<br/>
    if is not running start it: `/etc/init.d/php-fpm start`

-1. Copy `config/sample-robots.txt` to `robots.txt` (or add similar rules to your main `robots.txt` file if TestSwarm is not in the root directory).
+1. Copy `config/sample-robots.txt` to `robots.txt`<br/>
+   Or, if TestSwarm is not in the root directory, add similar rules to your own `robots.txt`.

 1. Set `storage.cacheDir` to a writable directory that is not readable from the web.
 Either set it to a custom path outside the web document root, or use the